LI-Nieves/Scholarship-Manager/README.md

 # Scholarship Distributor for USask

-Disclaimer: This is a term project for a university Computer Science class.
+Disclaimer: This is a term project for a university Software Engineering class.
 This has no affiliation with the University of Saskatchewan whatsoever.

 ## Compiling and running the application through the terminal
 Step 0.
 Open the terminal